Refine by health condition

 David Kavtaradze is a primary care provider, practicing in Geriatrics and Internal Medicine in Cordele, Georgia.
 Dr. Kavtaradze is highly rated in 38 conditions, according to our data.
 His top areas of expertise are Orthostatic Hypotension, Low Blood Pressure, Vitamin B12 Deficiency, Colonoscopy, and Endoscopy.
 Dr. Kavtaradze is currently accepting new patients.

 William Taylor is a Geriatrics provider in Dublin, Georgia.
 Dr. Taylor is highly rated in 18 conditions, according to our data.
-His top areas of expertise are Dementia, Alzheimer's Disease, Hypertension, and Familial Hypertension.
+His top areas of expertise are Dementia, Alzheimer's Disease, Familial Hypertension, and Hypertension.

 Privia Medical Group Of Georgia LLC

 David Anders is a primary care provider, practicing in Geriatrics and Internal Medicine in Fayetteville, Georgia.
 Dr. Anders is highly rated in 14 conditions, according to our data.
-His top areas of expertise are Sitosterolemia, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.
+His top areas of expertise are Sitosterolemia, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Hypertension.
 Dr. Anders is currently accepting new patients.

 Emory Clinic Geriatrics